Sensitive info published online in Teaching Council privacy breach

 An investigation is now underway at the Teaching Council with its chief executive, Lesley Hoskin, apologising “unreservedly” to those caught up in the incident.

-The breach was inadvertently discovered by 1News late last week and popped up in a Google search result while a reporter was researching an unrelated story.
+The breach was inadvertently discovered by 1News late last week and popped up in a Google search result while this reporter was researching an unrelated story.

 The publicly available spreadsheet contained hundreds of private communications received by the Teaching Council in 2020 and 2021.
 It appears the document had been accidentally uploaded to the internet and then indexed by Google, meaning it could be found thousands of different ways by any member of the public.